hudyu17/personal_hyde/projects/box.md

 </h1>
 <hr>

-We haven't built anything yet, but here's the premise.
+Still very much in the research / design / development stages, but here's the premise:

 Subscription boxes are <a href="https://twitter.com/explodingtopics/status/1415332979610570752" target="_blank"> getting more popular</a>, probably because we've been at home for over a year.